-20) Beginning at the enclosure pole to the left of the enclosure net 21) When assembled, your trampoline should look like this. door, lift the top strap of the enclosure net and place a loop through the enclosure pole cap.
+19) Beginning at the enclosure pole to the left of the enclosure net $|20\rangle$ When assembled, your trampoline and enclosure should look door, lift the top strap of the enclosure net and place a loop like this. through the enclosure pole cap.